 - isd" is a developing page of material for my ongoing story project.
 I've written it in my "Wiki Fiction" post.
 This particular page is basically sysadminning-punk, if I may be so bold.
 The story as a whole is largely a future history of human's expansion into the solar system and beyond, using Kim Stanley Robinson's idea of Accelerando.
 This piece in particular is all about the emergence of an asynchronous database network that eventually replaces the Internet as we know it, because interstellar distances render trans-planetary TCP (in any form) unworkable.
 I've got an outline and I'm slowly working to fill in the blanks.
 Editing, ideas, and any amount of text are all welcome.

-- I added a page to the technical writing section on “Why the Documentation Sucks,” and I’ve done some additional editing and revising of this section of the wiki.
-The Why the Documentation Sucks page has also served as the foundation of my post about documentation publishing systems.
+- I added a page to the technical writing section on "Why the Documentation Sucks," and I've done some additional editing and revising of this section of the wiki.
+The /technical-writing/documentation-sucks page has also served as the foundation of my post about documentation publishing systems.

 - I've added a number of new posts that I hope won't be forgotten too quickly.
 They are:

 - There has also been some discussions of new and old rhizomes on the discourse pages.